Ultrawipf/OpenFFBoard/README.md

 The hardware designs are found under [OpenFFBoard-hardware](https://github.com/Ultrawipf/OpenFFBoard-hardware).

+The GUI for configuration is found at [OpenFFBoard-configurator](https://github.com/Ultrawipf/OpenFFBoard-configurator).

+Updates often require matching firmware and GUI versions!

 ## Extensions
 The modular structure means you are free to implement your own main classes.
 Take a look into the FFBoardMain and ExampleMain class files in the UserExtensions folder.